DamiaV/Jenealogio2/README.md

 Hebrew and Arabic calendar systems are not supported as they are very complex and I don’t understand them enough to confidently integrate them in the app.

-You can choose how dates and times are displayed in the app among several formats: D/M/Y, M/D/Y, 12h clock, 24h clock, and many more.
+You can choose how dates and times are displayed in the app among several formats: D M Y, M D Y, 12h clock, 24h clock, and many more.

 # Languages